cucumber/docs/content/cucumber/cucumber.yml.md

    bvt: --tags @bvt
    ```

-The <code>default</code> profile is a special profile that when present, is applied to the execution of Cucumber when you have not specified a profile.
+The `default` profile is a special profile that when present, is applied to the execution of Cucumber when you have not specified a profile.

 ```bash
 \[user@system project] cucumber
 ```

-So now, by default, Cucumber is going to use both the <code>bvt</code> profile and <code>html_report</code> profile testing all features and scenarios tagged as @bvt with the progress output and html output.
+So now, by default, Cucumber is going to use both the `bvt` profile and `html_report` profile testing all features and scenarios tagged as @bvt with the progress output and html output.

 ## Preprocessing with ERb